midani-47/High-Performance-Computing/DOCUMENTATION.md

 - **MPI4Py**: Python bindings for the Message Passing Interface (MPI) standard, enabling parallel computation across multiple processors.
 - **OpenMPI**: An open-source implementation of the MPI standard used as the underlying MPI framework.
-- **Docker**: The application is containerized using Docker, making it easy to deploy.
-Docker Compose is used to orchestrate multiple containers for a distributed deployment.
 - **Scikit-learn**: Used for loading and utilizing the pre-trained Random Forest model for fraud detection.
 - **Pandas/NumPy**: Used for data manipulation and preprocessing of transaction data.
-- **Requests**: For communication with the queue service API.
-- **Python-dotenv**: For configuration management through environment variables.

 ## MPI Implementation